Nuitka/Nuitka/Developer_Manual.rst

 Overloading is then not at all obvious anymore.
 Now imagine having a setter and only overloading the getter.
 How to update the property easily?

-So, that's not likeable about them.
+So, that's not likable about them.
 And then we are also for clarity in these internal APIs too.
 Properties try and hide the fact that code needs to run and may do things.
-So lets not use them.
+So let's not use them.

 For an external API you may exactly want to hide things, but internally that has no use, and in Nuitka, every API is internal API.
 One exception may be the